Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 ### Links
 Links are road sections between crossings.
 They have an ID consisting of a osm way Id from Overpass and the start node Id.
+The link contains the tags from Overpass and offers the possibility to check whether a link user can use the link.
 Links can be output as geojson and wkt.

 ### Tiles
+The Map Service stores all links and nodes as a group in a specific geohash (base32).
+This is done with the help of the tile.

 ## Code Example
 This example load a Tile with the Geohash 'u0v970' from Overpass and print all nodes.